oldmartijntje/Python-toolkit/testdata generator/readme.md

 }
 ```

 The above example will take the null string and place it as the null variable.
 Why does this work?
 I have no clue.
 But as long as this is mentioned here in the readme, it will still work.
+It's not adviced.
+I'd advice to use a [List](#list) instead.
+Just like I do it with the default variables.

 ### int